A characterization of pseudo-Anosov mapping classes via tropical cluster transformations: Sign stability of pseudo-Anosov mapping classes: empty boundary case

 Take $r \in \bZ_{>0}$ so that the mapping class $\phi^r$ is pure.
-It has NS dynamics on $\bS\cX_\Sigma(\bR^\trop)$ and its attracting and repelling points are $[L_\phi^+]$ and $[L_\phi^-]$ respectively by \cref{lem:NS on X for pure}.
-Hence for any $\hL \in \cX_\Sigma(\bR^\trop) \setminus [L^-_\phi]$, there exists a positive integer $m_0 \in \bZ$ such that $\phi^{mr}(\hL) \in \interior \cC^{\boldsymbol{\epsilon}^{+,r}_\gamma}_{(\tri,\ell)} $ for all integer $m \geq m_0$.
-By \eqref{eq:sign_power_phi}, it implies that $\phi^n(\hL) \in \interior \cC^{\boldsymbol{\epsilon}^+_\gamma}_{(\tri,\ell)}$ for all $n \geq m_0r$.
+It has NS dynamics on $\bP\eML(F)$ and its attracting and repelling points are $[L_\phi^+]$ and $[L_\phi^-]$ respectively by \cref{lem:NS on X for pure}.
+Hence for any $L \in \eML(F) \setminus [L^-_\phi]$, there exists a positive integer $m_0 \in \bZ$ such that $\phi^{mr}(\hL) \in \interior \cC^{\boldsymbol{\epsilon}^{+,r}_\gamma}_{\tri}$ for all integer $m \geq m_0$.
+By \eqref{eq:sign_power_phi}, it implies that $\phi^n(L) \in \interior \cC^{\boldsymbol{\epsilon}^+_\gamma}_{\tri}$ for all $n \geq m_0r$.
 It is nothing but the sign stability of $\phi$ with the stable sign $\boldsymbol{\epsilon}^{+}_\gamma$.

-Conversely, assume that $\phi$ is not pA.
-Then by Nielsen--Thurston classification (\cref{t:NTclassification}), it is either periodic or reducible.
+Conversely, assume that $\phi$ is not generic pA.
+Then by Nielsen--Thurston classification (\cref{t:NTclassification}), it is either periodic, reducible, or non-generic pA.
 In the periodic case, $\phi^r$ is the identity for some integer $r >0$ so cannot be uniformly sign-stable.